Gui-Yom/filet/README.md

 # Filet

 Kotlin library for efficient networking based on coroutines.
+(JVM only)

 ## Principles

-### Protocol
 Sending multiples messages of variable size over a single connection is challenging.
 For example : sending a large file "clogs the pipe", effectively preventing us from sending anything while the transfer isn't finished.
 The solution here is to wrap parts into small packets that won't block the stream for too long.

 #### Packet

 Unit of transmission, sent atomically in one piece.
 Its size is inferior to MAX_PACKET_SIZE, a value set based on the speed of the underlying connection.
 The smaller this value, the more reactive the transmission.
 However, this will also affect negatively the overall efficiency when there are not so many transmissions happening at the same time (less buffering).
-The overhead of a single packet is currently 9 bytes (transmissionId: 4, packetId: 1, length: 4).
+The overhead of a single packet is currently (transmissionId: 2, packetId: 2, length: 4) bytes.
-The packet also has a priority, so we can decide whether to send it asap or after other packets.

 ##### Serialization

-Bring your own POJO.
-Define a custom (de)serializer for it or use a common serialization format.
-Currently, there are integrations for jackson-databind through the `ser-jackson` artifact.
+We need to know the objects we send and receive and how we send and receive them.
+For the first problem we need a discriminator.
+The default encodes the fully qualified class name of the object in the packet header.
+For serialization, define a custom (de)serializer for your class or use a common serialization format.
+There are currently integrations for jackson-databind through the `ser-jackson` artifact.

 #### Transmission

-The new problem here is that we receive pieces of data in disorder.
-A transmission is holding those packets together through a common transmission ID sent with each packet.
+A transmission is what binds packets together through a common transmission ID sent with each packet.
+It also has a priority, used to sort packets in the send queue.

 ### Transport

 Filet itself is built over an abstraction layer for the underlying transport.
 Currently, two implementations for a TCP transport are available. `marais.filet.transport.impl.TcpTransport` directly uses Java NIO `AsynchronousSocketChannel`.
 The other implementation is based on [Ktor](https://ktor.io) raw sockets and is provided through the `transport-ktor` artifact.

 ## Implementation details

 ```
 Client -> [Modules (Objects)] -> Serializer -> [Modules (Bytes)] -> Transport
 ```

 ### Threading model

 This library is tightly coupled with Kotlin coroutines.
 Even though its considered bad practice, this library will spawn coroutines by itself (e.g. when calling the `start` methods on Client and Server).
 Those coroutines are scheduled to run on Default and IO thread pools.
+The coroutine scope is configurable.

 ## Installation

 With Gradle :

 ```kotlin
 repositories {
     // Artifacts are currently only published on Jitpack